-I am a versatile self-starter with years of experience in programming with Python, C++, R; a strong background in machine learning, statistical modeling, signal processing; and engineering skills such as embedded systems and circuit design.
+I am a versatile self-starter experienced in programming with Python, C++, R; with a background in machine learning, statistical modeling, signal processing; and engineering skills such as embedded systems and circuit design.

-My role as a graduate student in neuroscience has evolved around computational modeling of hearing phenomena through analyzing large amounts of brain signals by parallelized implementation of machine learning methods (such as K-SVD), and statistical modeling of human sound localization data using nonlinear mixed-effects model (NLME).
+My role as a graduate student in neuroscience evolved around computational modeling of hearing phenomena through analyzing large amounts of brain signals by parallelized implementation of machine learning methods (such as K-SVD), and statistical modeling of human sound localization data using nonlinear mixed-effects model (NLME).
 Meanwhile, I enjoyed assisting Prof. Antje Ihlefeld in setting up an entire animal research lab (from designing hardware to writing software) and mentoring undergraduate students towards obtaining research grants.

-Focus: Computational neuroscience, data science, signal processing of brain waves, statistical modeling
+Focus: Auditory neuroscience, data science, signal processing of brain waves, statistical modeling

 Dissertation: “Towards Understanding the Role of Central Processing in Release from Masking”

 Advisor: Prof. Antje Ihlefeld

 Focus: Data analysis, probability, statistics, and machine learning

 Microchip design, multi-objective optimization, genetic algorithm, parallelized simulation